Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-srs.md

 ### [REQ-DI-003] MWM SHALL allow users to upload data and associate with one or more applications

-An API SHALL be provided to allow data to be uploaded and routed to one or more designated applications directly without using the data discovery service.
+An API SHALL be provided to allow data to be uploaded and routed to one or more designated applications directly bypassing the data filters in App Discovery Service.

 #### Background

-In a scenario where the application to be executed is already known, the API would skip the data discovery service.
+In a scenario where the application to be executed is already known, the API would skip the data filtering phase of the App Discovery Service.

 #### Verification Strategy